NibiruChain/cosmopilot/docs/02-usage/06-restoring-from-snapshot.md

 ::: tip Important
 Make sure to set the [initial PVC size](05-persistence-and-backup#default-pvc-size) large enough to store the extracted data.
-Make sure to set the [initTimeout](/03-reference/crds/crds.html#persistence) long enough to extract the tarball data.
+Make sure to set the [initTimeout](/03-reference/crds/crds.html#persistence) long enough to allow init container have enough time to extract the tarball data.
 :::

 ### Notes